 History of the USS Vicksburg (CL-86)

 The USS Vicksburg (CL-86) was built by the Newport News Shipbuilding and Dry Dock Company in Newport News, Virginia.
-Miss Muriel Hamilton sponsored the ship and when it was placed in commission on 12 June 1944, Captain William C. Vose was assigned the commanding officer position.
+Miss Muriel Hamilton sponsored the ship, and when it was placed in commission on 12 June 1944, Captain William C. Vose was assigned the commanding officer position.
 The ship sailed to the Chesapeake Bay in order to perform shakedown exercises.
 After completing the training period, it entered Boston Navy Yard in September 1944 to undergo a post-shakedown overhaul.

 In January 1945, the Vicksburg sailed alongside the USS Rodman and the USS Emmons as a part of Task Group 21.12.
-After four days of sailing together, the Task Group docked at Balboa, Panama from where they were ordered to continue sailing independently.
-On 6 January, the ship left for the Hawaiian Islands and by 17 January, it reached Pearl Harbor.
+After four days of sailing together, the Task Group docked at Balboa, Panama, from where they were ordered to continue sailing independently.
+On 6 January, the ship left for the Hawaiian Islands, and by 17 January, it reached Pearl Harbor.
 The cruiser immediately began training off Oahu, mainly focusing on radar and aircraft tracking exercises.
-On 5 February 1945, the Vicksburg left Pearl Harbor and steamed to Saipan in the Marianas where it arrived on 13 February.
-The ship was involved in the preparation of Operation Detachment that focused on the bombing of Iwo Jima as well as supporting the landing of troops pertaining to the 4th and 5th Divisions.
+On 5 February 1945, the Vicksburg left Pearl Harbor and steamed to Saipan in the Marianas, where it arrived on 13 February.
+The ship was involved in the preparation of Operation Detachment, focused on the bombing of Iwo Jima as well as supporting the landing of troops pertaining to the 4th and 5th Divisions.
 On 15 February 1945, the Vicksburg became one of the units of Task Unit 54.9.2, alongside other destroyers.
 As part of its mission in the Task Unit, the ship provided a lot of firepower, launching shells at enemy targets located in the northern part of Iwo Jima.
-The visibility was poor due to squalls but the vessel continued the bombing nonetheless.
+The visibility was poor due to squalls, but the vessel continued the bombing nonetheless.
 They only ceased fire in the evening when the cruiser and the rest of the fleet retired to the sea for the night.

 Asbestos Risks on the USS Vicksburg (CL-86)

-Thus, it is understandable why the largest part of the 20th century sees the mineral as almost interchangeable with the term insulation.
+Thus, it is understandable why the largest part of the 20th century saw the mineral as almost interchangeable with the term insulation.
 Given their qualities, asbestos fibers were sprinkled in the majority of mixtures destined for insulation jobs.